When the bankcard first arrived in October 1974, the choice to apply for one was relatively simple…

 In summary, the model let the bank:

 - increase revenues $8,000,000 p.a. per card.
-The model showed that a specific set of changes to interest-rate, annual fee and interest free days would improve revenue without reducing market share and at minimal cost.
+The model showed that a specific set of changes to the interest-rate, annual fee and interest-free days would improve revenue without reducing market share and at a minimal cost.
 These changes were implemented and independently estimated to increase the revenue per by approximately $8,000,000 AUD per year per card.